vzakharchenko/remote-ctrl-gsm/README.md

 2. set the MAC address of the device to 6C:C7:EC:2B:00:00.

 ## How to move registration from one device to another
-1. move phev folder from registered device to a new device
+1. copy /sdcard/phev folder from registered device to a new device
 2. install app on new device
 3. run application and use it